Victorgonbu/BookStore/README.md

 # React Calculator

-This is a book store app created using React for the user interface and Redux as a state management system.
+This is a book store app that uses React for the user interface and Redux as a state management system.

 ## Built With